zacharysierakowski/redux-shared-store/README.md

 # redux-shared-store

 A redux provider that easily allows for injecting reducers dynamically and sharing a redux store across components.
+See an example application using the `redux-shared-store`, and a component (that uses the shared store itself) [here](https://zachary-sierakowski.github.io/redux-shared-store/).

 ## Usage